 IFEU was an authorised futures exchange under the Securities Markets Act 1988.
-It has held a financial product market licence since 1 December 2014, deemed under the transitional provisions of the Financial Markets Conduct Act 2013 (FMC Act).
+It has held a financial product market licence since 1 December 2014, deemed under the transitional provisions of the FMC Act.
 The conditions of IFEU's licence were largely carried over from the authorised futures exchange notice.
-View its licence here.

-As a UK RIE, IFEU must also comply with the UK recognition requirements, and the FCA is its primary regulator.
+As a UK RIE, IFEU must also comply with the UK recognition requirements, for which the FCA is its primary regulator.

-IFEU's licence conditions require it to inform New Zealand investors it is primarily regulated under UK law.
-It must also ensure any of its members making regulated offers4 of derivatives in New Zealand are licensed under the FMC Act, if required.
+IFEU's licence conditions require it to inform New Zealand investors that it is primarily regulated under UK law.
+It must also ensure any of its members making regulated offers of derivatives in New Zealand are licensed under the FMC Act, if required.

 Every six months, IFEU must give the FMA information about members making derivatives offers in New Zealand.
-As at 31 December 2016, none of IFEU's members were registered to offer derivatives here.
+As at 31 December 2018, none of IFEU's members were registered to offer derivatives here.